diegueins680/trader/README.md

 If your backend has `TRADER_API_TOKEN` set, all endpoints except `/health` require auth.

 - Web UI: set `apiToken` in `haskell/web/public/trader-config.js` (or `haskell/web/dist/trader-config.js` after build).
 The UI sends it as `Authorization: Bearer <token>` and `X-API-Key: <token>`.
-Optionally set `apiFallbackUrl` to a full API URL for automatic failover when a `/api` proxy returns 502/503/504.
+Optionally set `apiFallbackUrl` to a full API URL for automatic failover when a `/api` proxy returns 502/503/504 or invalid JSON.
 - Web UI (dev): set `TRADER_API_TOKEN` in `haskell/web/.env.local` to have the Vite `/api/*` proxy attach it automatically.

 The UI also includes a “Live bot” panel to start/stop the continuous loop and visualize each buy/sell operation on the chart (supports long/short on futures).
+It includes a live/offline timeline chart with start/end controls when ops persistence is enabled.
+The chart reflects the available ops history and warns when the selected range extends beyond it.
 Optimizer combos are clamped to the API compute limits reported by `/health` when available.

 Troubleshooting: “No live operations yet”